 The current landscape

-In enterprise software, the incentive to build products that users love can often be lost in a drive towards maximising features and minimising cost.
+In enterprise software, the incentive to build products that users love can often be lost in a drive towards maximizing features and minimizing cost.
 Software is typically mandated by management, meaning that end users may not have much involvement in choosing their tools and simply have to use what they are supplied with.

 However, there is a different trend with modern consumer or small business web applications where the end users are usually the purchasers.
 Procurement and security processes can be much simpler and quicker due to a less regulated environment; this means it is much easier for end users to switch when they don’t like something.
 This also leads to a lower barrier to entry for new software providers.
 Apps can be installed and uninstalled on a whim.
 Therefore, in these cases, a good UI gives a significant competitive advantage, playing a much more important role in sales and the retention of customers.
 This is perhaps why consumer UIs have generally evolved far beyond many of their enterprise counterparts.

 At Cutover, we don’t believe that enterprise software should be burdened with a less evolved UI.
 When designing Cutover, a key objective from the start was to build a product that users at all levels actually wanted to use.

 What makes a product intuitive and why is it important to Cutover?

 Intuitive design is all about creating a product that is easy to understand and that people can learn to use quickly, with minimal instruction.
 It is especially important that Cutover is intuitive because of the context in which it is used.

 The critical events that Cutover is typically used for can be incredibly stressful and involve long, irregular working hours.
 It is therefore important that the interface is free of distractions and important information is surfaced clearly, especially because users often have to make time-sensitive and high-risk decisions based on the data shown within Cutover.
 The interface needs to be helpful and easy to use even for someone who is very tired or under a lot of pressure.